-Selective Program Application and Instructions
+Selective Program Instructions

 This program introduces students to paralegal practice and procedures.
 Students develop paralegal skills and knowledge that enables them to assist lawyers in conducting research and in preparing legal documents.
 The certificate program focuses on legal courses, and is appropriate for someone who has already earned an associate or bachelor degree and is interested in furthering or changing careers.
 The Paralegal program is currently taking applications for the Fall 2018 term.

 Bring all of the documentation listed below to the Office of Admissions, Room A300.

 Prerequisite for Admission

 The certificate program provides career education, professional skills and a credential for students with either an associate's or higher degree.
 Students with an associate degree must meet the general education requirements set by the American Bar Association, which are fulfilled by the AA and AS, but not an AAS degree.

 Documents required for certificate application are:

 - An on-site or telephone orientation meeting with the Coordinator of the Paralegal Program or Chair of the Department